-Fall officially begins this weekend — which also means harvest is now underway across the country.
+When fall officially begins, that means harvest is underway across the country.

 Harvest is the culmination of an entire year’s worth of work.
 Everything we did the last eight months now comes to fruition.
 It can be a stressful time, an exciting time, and pretty much everything in between.